jvf/connscale/README.md

 # Connscale

 A little Erlang application to test how well the number of TCP connections scales on a given hardware using `gen_tcp`.
-The app consists of a main (server) component (`connscale`, `serv` and `serv_sup`) and a client component (`client`, `client_sup`).
+The app consists of a main (server) component (`connscale`, `server` and `server_sup`) and a client component (`client`, `client_sup`).

 ## Server

 The server component opens a listen socket and a number of concurrent acceptors, waiting for connection requests.
 If a clients connects, one of the acceptors takes over the connection, spawns a new acceptor and goes into `{active, once}` mode.
 Each acceptor/connection is managed by its own process, implemented as a `gen_server`.
-All the server processes are supervised by `serv_sup`.
+All the server processes are supervised by `server_sup`.
 Each connection waits for "Ping" messages and responds with a "Pong".

 ## Client